 “We could not perform our annual visit to the sites due to travel restrictions,” Scola said.
 “Instead, we used status reports and photographs to document progress and find virtual means to work through the challenge.”

 The restrictions did not stop work on the program, but it did slow it down.
 Contractors needed to isolate for two weeks before coming to the island, which could have held up projects.
-But, since most of the work is in the field with limited contact and there has yet to be an instance of COVID-19 on the island, the tribe was able to successfully continue cleanup under the program and accomplish many of the goals under the current cooperative agreement.
+But, since most of the work is in the field with limited contact, the tribe was able to successfully continue cleanup under the program and accomplish many of the goals under the current cooperative agreement.

 Next year, work will pivot to several new sites and this continuation of the program will help with the ongoing efforts needed to restore the land.